Colin-b/pyxelrest/README.md

 Default log files can be found in your `%APPDATA%\pyxelrest\logs` folder.

-This folder can easily be accessed thanks to the `Open User Folder` button within `PyxelRest` tab.
+This folder can easily be accessed thanks to the `Open Logs` button within `PyxelRest` tab.

 ![Microsoft Excel add-in](addin/AutoLoadPyxelRestAddIn/resources/screenshot_pyxelrest_auto_load_ribbon.PNG)